takanloren/manabie_todo/README.md

 # Todo Application - Manabie assignment for Mobile Engineer.

-The only purpose of this project is Manabie assignment for Mobile Engineer.
+- The only purpose of this project is Manabie assignment for Mobile Engineer.
+- I used the [Manabie](https://www.manabie.com/) logo on the splash screen of the application.
+Not intended to use it for any personal reason.
+Hope it does not cause any discomfort.

 - Developed by Hà Minh Tùng.
 - Email: tung.haminh1995@gmail.com